tshepang/blog/content/12 Years a Slave (2013).md

 I expected a lot more, and got disappointed by the less-than-impressive direction and script.
-Not even Chiwetel Ejiofor saves it, and he in fact exposes his limitations as an actor, which is sad given I am something of a fan\... see him in [Redbelt] and *Four Brothers* for example.
+Not even Chiwetel Ejiofor saves it, and he in fact exposes his limitations as an actor, which is sad given I am something of a fan... see him in [Redbelt] and *Four Brothers* for example.

 The one interesting subplot is one involving the sex pet, whose fate is less than desirable.
 Not that her performance is any excellent, nor her scenes particularly well-made.
 She just happens to be in a rather unique situation, and I like her face :)

 This may end up the most overrated movie of the year.
-There\'s not much value in here.
+There's not much value in here.
 Find something else.
 If in a mood for some Black American slavery stuff, check out the far superior [Mandingo] and [Goodbye Uncle Tom], or even [Django Unchained].